hjue/JustWriting/README.md

 ### Features

 - Simple blog platform
-- No need database
+- No need for a database
-- No need online edit, just writing locally with any device
+- No need for online editor, just write locally on any device
-- Writ with Markdown
+- Write with Markdown
 - Support code highlight
 - Support Latex math equation
 - Multi themes